Evolution Without Evidence: Summary of Darwin's theory

 Charles Darwin was an English naturalist who came up with the theory of Darwinism.
 Darwinism embedded the theory of biological evolution.
 He claimed that all species of organisms develop through natural selection.
 Darwin's theory of natural selection is, "the differential survival and reproduction of individuals due to differences in phenotype."

-Criticism of Darwin's Theory
+Criticism of Darwin's theory

 Reception of Darwin's theory of evolution was met with mixed views particularly in the religious community.
-Specifically the church of England spoke out against the book, while liberal Anglicans supported his theory as an instrument eased by God.
+Specifically the church of England spoke out against the book, while liberal Anglicans supported his theory as an instrument used by God.
 During this time, Darwin's excitement seemed to grow as he utilized his correspondents to gain more support for his theory.

-Darwin's Correspondents
+Darwin's correspondents

 Asa Gray was a well renowned American botanist who authored Gray's Manual.
 Gray was a supporter of Charles Darwin, even though they had different bases of beliefs.
-However Asa Gray became a proponent for Darwins theory and garner support for it by incorporating the theory as an extension of a divine creator.
+However Gray became a proponent for Darwin's theory and garner support for it by incorporating the theory as an extension of a divine creator.